-Seeds for Change sprung up in 2000 out of a need to share skills for effective organising across groups campaigning for an ecologically sustainable and socially just world.
+Seeds for Change sprung up in 2000 out of a need to share skills for effective organising across groups campaigning for an ecologically and socially just world.
 By 2001 we had incorporated as a worker's co-operative and started receiving funding for our work.
 In 2004 we joined together with Tools for Resistance and formed two collectives based in Lancaster and Oxford, both working under the banner of Seeds for Change.

-Together we have worked with hundreds of groups, run dozens of trainings for trainers, organised workshop programmes for many large events and written over 40 guides to effective campaigning and co-operation.
+We have worked with hundreds of groups, run dozens of trainings for trainers, organised workshop programmes for many large events and written over 40 guides to effective campaigning and co-operation.

 In 2016, the Oxford collective set out on a new venture.
 Taking on the name Navigate they continue to offer training and facilitation for groups working for progressive social and environmental change.
 Navigate is increasingly working with groups in conflict, to understand power and how to use it, to work sustainably, and to develop winning strategies.